Our pick of the top endurance and race bikes for under two grand

-Generally speaking, endurance bikes will offer a more relaxed, upright riding position.Matthew Allen / Immediate Media
+Generally speaking, endurance bikes will offer a more relaxed, upright riding position with a taller head tube.Russell Burton / Immediate Media

 Generally speaking, at this price, weights will drop and you may start to see features that have trickled down from the bikes ridden by the pros.

-Aero optimisation, for instance, whether it be the shape of the frame’s tubes, the position of the brakes or the depth of the rims.
+Aero optimisation, for instance, whether it be the shape of the frame’s tubes, the choice of cockpit or the depth of the rims is likely to be present.
 You can also expect a higher grade of materials and components.